Vitalii978/Vitalii978/README.md

 <h1 align="center">Hi, I'm Vitalii Klymenko 👋</h1>

-I am a Junior Fullstack Developer who builds modern, fast, and reliable web applications.
+I am a Fullstack Developer who builds modern, fast, and reliable web applications.
 I work with both the client side (interfaces, components, user interactions) and the server side (authentication, APIs, data processing).
 I enjoy improving solutions and working in a team where knowledge can be shared and everyone can grow together.

 ---